Please review the sections below for more information about the Specialized Master's Program policies.

 After a student has accepted an offer of paid or unpaid employment, they must follow these instructions:

-1. Report the offer to the Weston Career Center.
+1. Report the offer to the Career Center.

 2. Request that the company mail or email an offer letter on company letterhead to the student.

 1. Status: Part-time work is considered up to 20 hours/week.
-Full-time work is considered 21 to 40 hours/week.
-Students are permitted to work part-time during the academic year (fall and spring semesters), but they can work part-time or full-time during the summer semester or the final fall semester if enrolled in fewer than 10 credits.
+Full-time work is considered 21 or more hours/week.
+Students are permitted to work part-time during the academic year (fall and spring semesters), but they can work part-time or full-time during the summer semester or the final semester if enrolled in fewer than 10 credits.

-3. Complete the CPT application form, which can be accessed in the Graduate Programs Office of by contacting their academic advisor.
+3. Complete the internship registration survey, including the CPT application form and offer letter, which can be accessed in the Graduate Programs Office or by contacting their academic advisor.

-4. Submit the completed form and a copy of the offer letter to their advisor in the Graduate Programs Office for processing.
-The student will be enrolled in MGT 551E Internship, Business and Application for the current term.
+4. The student will be enrolled in MGT 5515 Internship, Business and Application for the appropriate term.

 2. Note: Students will not be charged tuition by the credit unit for this 1.5-credit course during the summer term.

-3. If students complete MGT 551E in a spring or fall semester, the 1.5 credits will count toward their semester total.
+3. If students complete MGT 5515 in a spring or fall semester, the 1.5 credits will count toward their semester total.

 4. This course is tied to semester dates.
 Therefore, if employment extends beyond one semester, this entire process must be repeated before the new semester begins.
 Semester term dates can be found in the Washington University Academic Calendar.

-5. Deliverables for MGT 551E must be completed for the student to successfully complete the course.
+5. Deliverables for MGT 5515 must be completed for the student to successfully pass the course.

 5. OISS will issue the student a new I-20 based on the offer letter's dates of employment.
 These must fall within the semester dates listed above.